Pine Street Inn began its journey in 1969, offering a safe alternative to the streets of Boston to approximately 200 men suffering from alcoholism.

 1971 - A volunteer food group prepared and brought in meals each night.
 Today, dedicated volunteers help to prepare and serve 2,000 meals daily.

-The size and composition of Boston's homeless population radically changed with the deinstitutionalization of mentally ill men and women, leading to an influx of many younger homeless individuals.
+The size and composition of Boston's homeless population radically changed with the deinstitutionalization of mentally ill individuals, leading to an influx of many younger homeless people.

 1980 - With its original facility on Pine Street no longer adequate for the growing number of homeless individuals, Pine Street Inn moved into the former Boston Fire Department Headquarters on Harrison Avenue in Boston's South End and began offering services for women in a separate unit with 50 emergency shelter beds.